apache/pekko/docs/src/main/paradox/typed/from-classic.md

 ## FSM

 With classic actors there is explicit support for building Finite State Machines.
-No support is needed in Akka Typed as it is straightforward to represent FSMs with behaviors.
+No support is needed in Pekko Typed as it is straightforward to represent FSMs with behaviors.

 Links to reference documentation: